Bathroom Cabinets & Vanities

 The Bathroom Sink

-People can spend a lot of time choosing the right faucet for the vanity because they are a very visible part of the vanity, bu tit is also important to consider the sink too.
+People can spend a lot of time choosing the right faucet for

 Some people determiner first how much counter space they want to have and use that to help choose how big of a sink they want.